Caring for our Pupils

 Safeguarding Policies & Procedures

-Policies related to safeguarding can be viewed and/or downloaded from the Safeguarding Sheffield Children website on the Policies, Procedures & Guidance page.
-These policies are updated regularly and used by Sheffield schools.
-Stocksbridge Junior School’s own policy and procedure information can be downloaded at the foot of this page.
+Policies related to safeguarding can be viewed and/or downloaded from the Safeguarding Sheffield Children website on the Policies, Procedures & Guidance webpage.
+These policies are in place, consistent with government guidance, refer to locally agreed multi-agency safeguarding arrangements and are regularly reviewed for use by Sheffield schools.

 If your child needs to take medicine during the school day for chronic or life-threatening conditions e.g. asthma or diabetes, we will make arrangements for this.
 You will be asked to give clear, written instructions for the administration of such medicines and your written consent.